Water Filters & Purifiers

 Freestanding Water Coolers

-The classic floor-standing unit that most people picture when they think of a water cooler.
-These sit on the floor, typically use a 15L bottle mounted on top or at the bottom, and dispense both hot and cold water.
-They're well-suited to offices, waiting rooms, and larger households where water consumption is high.
+The classic floor-standing unit.
+These sit on the floor, typically use a 15L bottle, and dispense both hot and cold water.
+Well-suited to offices, waiting rooms, and larger households.
+Browse our freestanding water coolers.

 Benchtop Water Coolers

-Compact units that sit on your kitchen bench or any flat surface.
-They use the same bottle system as freestanding models but take up floor space.
+Compact units that sit on your kitchen bench.
 Perfect for smaller kitchens, apartments, or anywhere you want filtered hot and cold water without a large footprint.
+See our benchtop water coolers.

 Bottleless Plumbed-In Water Coolers

 Most of our water coolers dispense both hot and cold water.
 The hot water function (typically up to 92°C) is genuinely useful — instant hot water for tea, coffee, or cooking without waiting for a kettle.
-All hot water taps on our coolers include a child-safe lock to prevent accidental burns.
+All hot water taps include a child-safe lock.

 What Filtration Do Water Coolers Use?

-• Bottle-fed coolers: replace the water filter bottle regularly (every 3–6 months depending on usage), wipe down the exterior, and sanitise the internal reservoir periodically
+• Bottle-fed coolers: replace the water filter cartridge every 6–12 months, sanitise the internal reservoir periodically

-• Plumbed-in coolers: replace the inline filter cartridge as recommended (typically every 6–12 months) and keep the drip tray clean
+• Plumbed-in coolers: replace the inline filter cartridge every 6–12 months

-• Spare parts: taps, drip trays, hot pots, and other components are all available if anything needs replacing — see our water cooler spare parts range
+• Spare parts: taps, drip trays, hot pots available in our water cooler spare parts range

 Water Coolers for Specific Australian Cities